 Carve yourself out as a thought leader by highlighting these skills on your LinkedIn profile and CV.
 Take time every week to post your latest ideas and share inspiration on work platforms such as Slack.
 Better yet, attend events and conferences in your industry.

-Step it up with bite-sized learning
+Step it up with a short course

 In the 2020s and beyond, some industries are predicted to replace as much as 44% of certain roles with automation.
 But despite the influx of intelligent tech, research shows that the robots are not going to take over completely.